alex-mikhala/iOS-Curriculum/Workshop 1/Alex Edit.md

 */
 ```

-If you need the index, you can also use the `.enumerated` method as shown, since that method returns tuples of (index, value).
+If you need the index, you can also use the `.enumerated` method as shown, since that method returns tuples (finite ordered lists) of (index, value).

 ``` swift
 for (index, value) in intArray.enumerated() {